Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 Where do we start?
-This was initially thought to be an asteroid upon its detection in 1977 but as the years went by it started to display a coma, just like a comet!
+This was initially thought to be an asteroid upon its detection in 1977, but as the years went by, it started to display a coma, just like a comet!
 But it was too big to be one, so is it from the Kuiper Belt?
 If so, how did it get knocked into its position so far away from the Belt?
 And the levels of variance in its brightness didn’t sync up with an object that far away.
-The majority of scientists classify Chiron as a comet now because of the majority of feature it displays but some feel otherwise.
+The majority of scientists classify Chiron as a comet now because of the majority of features it displays, but some feel otherwise.
 As always, this isn’t the end of the story.

 It is common to find binary asteroid systems in our solar system.
 But in the case of 90 Antiope, it is uncommon to find two which are not only so close in mass but also in distance.
-It is because of this that scientists did not know that it was two different objects until observations from the Keck Observatory in 2000 (134 years after it was discovered) revealed it.
+Because of this, scientists did not know that they were two different objects until observations from the Keck Observatory in 2000 (134 years after it was discovered) revealed it.
 Both are about 53 miles long and are about 101 miles apart.
-Because of its family (the Themis branch), the most likely explanation for its formation was a break-up, but it is likely a unique object because of the size similarity (Coleman, Michalowski).
+Because of its family (the Themis branch), the most likely explanation for its formation was a breakup, but it is likely a unique object because of the size similarity (Coleman, Michalowski).

 © 2016 Leonard Kelley